Ale-na98/University-Information-System/README.md

-# University Information System
+# University Information System  (under development)
-It is an information system designed for the internal purposes of universities (currently under development).
+It is an information system designed for the internal purposes of universities.

 ### Available functionality:
 #### 1. Admin zone